When researching a project, it is important to know when and how to use other people’s work.

 Why does it matter?

-- Everyone makes mistakes sometimes!
-If you do make a mistake it is important to work out and explain what happened, so that people realize that you have learned from the situation.
+Everyone makes mistakes sometimes!
+If you do make a mistake it is important to work out and explain what happened, so that people realise that you have learned from the situation.

 Use lots of different sources and say where they came from